A mighty eighty seven point five eight: Thank you, Neeraj Chopra

 Dare we dream?

-But there is Johannes Vetter.
-There is another German.
-There are former world champions and Olympic medallists (most of whom would actually fail to qualify).
+But there was Johannes Vetter.
+There was another German.
+There were former world champions and Olympic medallists (most of whom would actually fail to qualify).
 There were Czech athletes coached by the world record holder.
 How much do we read into the marker he laid down?

 Then came the final.
 Minutes earlier, India had matched their London 2012 tally of six medals.
 It was now over to Neeraj Chopra to break that tally.
 He was throwing second to start off the final.